Fico speaking of a police coup as more security forces people face criminal charges

 Almost a week after the police charged three men, including ex-police chief and Smer politician Tibor Gašpar and oligarch Norbert Bödör, with corruption and organised crime, more men followed suit on Thursday morning.

-As part of the Conflict Resolution (Rozuzlenie) police operation, the police charged the current head of the Slovak Information Service (SIS), Michal Aláč, his predecessor Vladimír Pčolinský (who is already facing a corruption charge in another case), entrepreneur Peter “X” Košč with links to SIS, and former National Crime Agency investigator Ján Kaľavský.
+As part of the Conflict Resolution (Rozuzlenie) police operation, the police charged the current head of the Slovak Information Service (SIS), Michal Aláč, his predecessor Vladimír Pčolinský (who is already facing a corruption charge in another case), entrepreneur Peter “X” Košč with links to SIS, and former National Crime Agency (NAKA) investigator Ján Kaľavský.
 Kaľavský is hiding in Bosnia.
 In July, he was convicted of corruption.
 The verdict is invalid due to appeals.
 Ex-SIS member Martin Ciriak was also charged on August 17.
-Ciriak and two police investigators from the Interior Ministry’s police inspectorate were, moreover, detained.
+Ciriak and two police investigators from the Interior Ministry’s police inspectorate were, moreover, detained (and released later).

 Some of the charged men are currently on holiday and business trips.